iocoop/policies/Bylaws.md

 Any action that may be taken at any regular or special meeting, including election of Directors, may be taken without a meeting through distribution of a written or electronic ballot to every member entitled to vote on the matter.
 The Secretary shall cause a vote to be taken by written or electronic ballot on any action or recommendation proposed in writing by at least twenty percent (20%) of the members.

 ### Section 6.17.
-Written Ballot Used without Meeting.
+Written or Electronic Ballot Used without Meeting.

 (a) Any ballot used without a meeting shall set forth the proposed action, provide an opportunity to specify approval or disapproval of any proposal, and provide a reasonable time within which to return the ballot to the Corporation.